Out See Go

 In each photo I also try to capture a little bit of my surroundings and a snapshot of the area the fish calls home: a shaded shoreline for bluegills, a lily edge for crappies and largemouth, a wind-swept lake for walleye.
 I still need some practice.

 This summer I’ll continue shooting my fish photos this way.
 The effort’s been somewhat inspired by my Gaylord friend, Josh Leisen, who makes it his goal of catching as many species as possible on hook and line and documenting them on his website.
 As of June 23, he’s at 473 species and counting.

 His excursions take him across Michigan and the USA, and around the world, to catch anything that will take a bait.
+Play online games on the friv games site with the whole family.
 He’s not out for the biggest or the most, but the most diverse collection.
 This sometimes means “microfishing,” where he foregoes a traditional rod and reel for a length of 1/2-lb test fishing line and a teeny hook baited with a bit of bread dough.
 What we consider baitfish — darters, chubs and shiners among them — are a challenging quarry for Leisen, and he’s caught dozens.

 Each catch is documented with a photo, many of which are of the fish laying in his open hand.
 It’s clear he tries to capture the fine detail and colors of each fish, and it pays off.
 His efforts lend a deep respect for each of these species and, as a conservationist in his personal and professional life, I think that’s his ultimate goal.

 If it’s your goal this summer to catch some big, beautiful fish, then it’s worth taking a picture when you do.

 Chris Engle is a correspondent and former staff writer for the Gaylord Herald Times and lives in Hayes Township, Otsego County.
 He can be reached at email@example.com.